 While you'll certainly still need margins and padding for things, you can easily add spacing between all of the grid items using the

 grid-gap.
 If you see examples online referring to this property, assume they mean the same thing and just use

 gap.
-This property has been given a more generalized name because it will soon work across all browsers on flexbox, too!
+This property has been given a more generalized name because it also works on flexbox now, too!

 The fr Unit

 It's great that we can mix and match units when defining a template for our grid, but ensuring our width settings add perfectly to 100% quickly becomes a lot of math.
 5em + 64px + ??? = 100%?
 To solve this we have a new unit of measure: the